We accept Medicaid & most insurances. View list

 While there is still much that is unknown about the potential benefits and risks of using medical marijuana to treat autism, some studies have been conducted that offer some insight.

-• Reduction in symptoms: Medical marijuana may help reduce symptoms such as anxiety, aggression, and self-injurious behavior in children with autism.
+• Reduction in symptoms: Medical marijuana may help reduce symptoms such as anxiety, overstimulation, aggression, and self-injurious behavior in children with autism.

 • Improved sleep: Some studies have shown that medical marijuana can improve sleep patterns in children with autism, which can lead to better overall health.